parallelvirtualcluster/pvc/docs/architecture/cluster.md

 * 1x 10GB+ system disk (SSD/HDD/USB/SD/eMMC flash)
 * 1x 400GB+ OSD data disk (SSD)

-From a cluster of 3 such nodes, this will provide a cluster total of:
+For a cluster of 3 such nodes, this will provide a total of:

 * 36 total CPU cores
-* 144GB total RAM
+* 144GB RAM
 * 400GB usable Ceph storage space (`copies=3`)

 Of this, some amount of CPU and RAM will be used by the storage subsystem and the PVC daemons themselves, meaning that the total available for virtual machines is slightly less.
 Generally, each OSD data disk will consume 1 vCPU at load and 1-2GB RAM, so nodes should be sized not only according to the VM workload, but the number of storage disks per node.
 Additionally the coordinator databases will use additional RAM and CPU resources of up to 1-4GB per node, though there is generally little need to spec coordinators any larger than non-coordinator nodes and the VM automatic node selection process will take used RAM into account by default.